+Interim sediment allocations are assigned to stormwater dischargers, (MS4, general construction and general industrial stormwater dischargers) and other NPDES dischargers.
 Interim sediment allocations are based on the 95th percentile of sediment data collected from 1998-2006 (Table 6-8).
 The use of 95th percentile values to develop interim allocations is consistent with NPDES permitting methodology.
 For waterbodies where the 95th percentile value has been equal to, or lower than, the numeric target, then the interim allocation is set equal to the final allocation.
 Regardless of the allocation, permitted dischargers shall ensure that effluent concentrations and mass discharges do not exceed levels that can be attained by performance of the facility's treatment technologies existing at the time of permit issuance, reissuance or modification.